Codingyyao/MDN_learning/README.md

 ### Recoding the test web site build for learning MDN file!

 ### Tips
-> if you want to see the actual webstie format online, it can be done by typing url adress like (https://htmlpreview.github.io/? + yourfile-address) in you local browser!
+> if you want to see the actual webstie format online, it can be done by typing url adress (format: https://htmlpreview.github.io/? + yourfile-address) in you local browser!

 > for example (test-site)